ai-mg/stability_analysis/README.md

 For theoretical background, see:
 - Kliem & Török (2006) - Torus instability theory
 - Gupta et al. (2024) - Stability analysis methodology

+Please find all the references in our paper - the link above.

 When using this software for scientific publications, please cite: